C.H. Gladman, Carl E. Hall, et al.

 Dr. Matthew Winsor (Mathematics Education) joined the department faculty as Assistant Professor.

 Drs.
-Larry Lesser (Mathematics and Statistics Education) and Pavel Solin (Adaptive Finite Element Methods) joined the department faculty as Associate Professor.
+Larry Lesser (Mathematics and Statistics Education) and Pavel Solin (Adaptive Finite Element Methods) joined the department faculty as Associate Professors.

 2005 Several esteemed faculty died this year: Dr. Gavin Gregory in April, Mr. Lawrence Huntley in May, and Dr. C.H.
 Gladman (the department's first chairman) in December.